 Barry and I proclaimed the Word of God concerning His Glory.
 We taught a hard, challenging message about the sins against His presence that are epidemic in the Body of Christ, including in Africa.
 Everyone stared intently at us.
-They barely moved as we declared the need for a genuine, unselfish love for one another and a repentance for our sins against love.
+They barely moved as we declared the need for a genuine, unselfish love for one another and repentance for any sins against love.
 The kind of repentance that grips us so deeply, we can never go back to the person we used to be.

-“This is what it is going to take,” we passionately explained, “if we are ever going to see the same power and miracles that exploded like wildfire in the early church.”
+“This is what it is going to take,” we passionately explained, “if we are ever going to see the same power and miracles that exploded like wildfire in the early Church.”

 Day after day, we were all humbled by an increasing awareness that we were seeking to be in the presence of a holy God.
 A stirring conviction began to come upon the group concerning the negative, grumbling, judgmental and destructively unkind words we speak that always shatter unity and grieve the Holy One of Israel.

-We briefly taught that God wants His people to sing their love to Him in their own “new song,” just like took place in a simple, humble tent on Mount Zion that was called the Tabernacle of David.
-The people listened in rapt silence as we taught that the Father yearns for the restoration of the kind of worship that brings us so personally close to Him in His presence.
+We briefly taught that sometimes God wants us to sing our love to Him in our own “new song,” just like took place in a simple, humble tent on Mount Zion that was called the Tabernacle of David.
+The people listened in rapt silence as we taught that the Father yearns for a restoration of this kind of worship that brings us so personally close to Him in His presence.

-Suddenly, an avalanche of tears broke out.
-All over the room, people who had never experienced entering into the Holy of Holies fell to their knees and unashamedly wept.
-Our voices rose with the harp like a heavenly choir while we sang as if we were one voice.
+Suddenly, an avalanche of tears broke out all over the room.
+People fell to their knees and unashamedly wept.
+Our voices rose with the harp like a heavenly sounding choir while we sang as if we were all one voice in the “new song” of heaven.
 It seemed like the walls trembled with the sound of our breathtakingly united worship.
-A humbling brokenness overwhelmed all of us as we were overcome by the visitation of God.
+A humbling brokenness overwhelmed all of us as we were overcome by the Visitation of God.

-He simply was someone from one of the nearby shops who had been drawn by what was happening and had been overtaken by it as he covered his face with his large hands.
+He simply was someone from one of the nearby shops who had been drawn by what was happening and had been overtaken by it.
 When he looked up, he couldn’t speak.
-His eyes were red from weeping.
-His face was wet with his tears.
+His eyes were red from weeping and his face was wet with his tears.
 I quietly nodded as if to say to him, “I understand,” and silently backed away.

 Amazingly, while we were worshiping, the shopkeepers were quiet.
 All the people stood everywhere in awed silence.
 This is how Barry and our African team later described this supernatural occurrence to me:

 “No one moved on Kampala Road.
 God came down so powerfully over the building during our worship that the cars and people stopped moving and were silent as far as we could see in every direction.
 Crowds of people were looking up at the window of the room where we were gathered.
 Many were pointing to the window and asking, ‘What is this?
-What is happening in that place?’
+What is happening in that place?
 Then when the worship ended, everything went back to the way it always is.”

+“The men of Africa don’t cry.
+But today the men in that place shed many tears.
+Even I cried,” he said with amazement as he glanced up at the sky, as if to acknowledge the God who had so moved his soul.
 “I know all of these people very well and never have I seen such a sight as I saw today in that room.
 They knelt and repented.
-They humbled themselves before our God.
-They worshipped freely.
+They humbled themselves.
+They worshiped freely.
 All of this is unheard of because we Africans know how to praise.
 But we don’t know this worship that brings us so close to God.
 This has never happened to these people.
 None of us will ever forget this day of the Visitation of our God.”